-Have you ever wondered which would win the nutritional battle of Quinoa vs. Rice?
+Have you ever wondered which would win the nutritional battle of Quinoa vs Rice?
 Is Quinoa Better than rice?
+Or is there a difference?
 Let’s take a look and see which food comes out ahead.

 Quinoa vs Rice – Who Wins?